Onwodis/frulo_app/README.md

 ## ⚠️ Known Limitations

-- **📅 Android Calendar Glitch**: The `DateTimePicker` may behave inconsistently on Android.
-This is device-dependent and will be addressed before production.
-- **💳 Paystack Integration**: Payment functionality was omitted due to API key access issues.
+- **💳 Paystack Integration**: Payment functionality was omitted due to API key access issues which slowed the development down.
 However, the app is modularly prepared for future integration.

 ---